Easy Gluten-Free Pumpkin Cookies

 • Very useful recipe which uses up that half eaten tin of pumpkin puree.

-• These healthy gluten free pumpkin cookies are sugar free with just maple syrup and dates to sweeten.
+• These gluten-free pumpkin cookies are sugar free with just maple syrup and dates to sweeten.

 A close up of cookies in a plate